 Ongoing Water Quality Monitoring

-The program implementation has assumed a startup period of four years following submission of the CSO Master Plan to allow for a decision from Manitoba Sustainable Development and for multi-year committed tri-government funding agreements to be put in place.
+The program implementation has included a start-up period of four years following submission of the CSO Master Plan.
+This time is to allow for a multi-year tri-government funding agreement to be put in place.

 Annual Progress Reporting

-Clause 13 of EA No. 3042 triggers annual progress reporting to begin after the Manitoba Sustainable Development has accepted the proposed CSO Master Plan.
+Approval of the CSO Master Plan triggered Clause 13 of EA No. 3042 requiring annual progress reporting to begin.
 This includes a summary of planned and completed projects and an estimate of the system performance for the 1992 Representative Year.

 2030 CSO Master Plan Update

 The CSO Master Plan update, scheduled for 2030, may substantially increase the program requirements.
-Close collaboration with Manitoba Sustainable Development on regulatory issues will be required throughout the evaluation period to determine the next target level of CSO control.
+Close collaboration with Manitoba Conservation and Climate on regulatory issues will be required throughout the evaluation period to determine the next target level of CSO control.